pastranacl/cheatsheets/tmux/README.md

 The main key combination is `Ctrl + b`.
 This activates the mode where different functionalities are obtained by pressing an additional key.

 ## Sessions
 We start a new nameless session by typing `tmux` in the command line.
-We can use specific names to identify the session `tmux new -s tux` creates a new session with name tux.
+We can use specific names to identify the session.

+`tmux new -s tux` creates a new session with name tux.

 `tmux ls` in command line list the session opened, including the number of windows.